Schuylkill Mall

-Schuylkill Mall was an 800,000 sqft shopping mall located in Frackville, Pennsylvania.
+Schuylkill Mall was an 800,000 sqft shopping mall located in Frackville, Pennsylvania, United States.
 Built in 1980 by Crown American, the mall originally featured Kmart, Hess's, and Sears as its anchor stores; later additions to the mall included Pomeroy's (which was later bought out by The Bon-Ton) and Phar-Mor.
 In its day, it was one of the largest shopping malls in the state of Pennsylvania.

 After losing numerous tenants throughout the 2000s and 2010s with the decline in regional economy and residents, the mall had become increasingly vacant.
 As of 2017, only Dunham's Sports remained as a major anchor tenant.
 It closed December 31, 2017, relocating to Pottsville's Fairlane Village Mall, where it reopened on December 7, 2018.
 The last tenant to close in the Schuylkill Mall was Pearl Stadium 8 Theatres, which closed January 15, 2018.
 The property is owned by Northpoint Development, who bought it out of Chapter 7 bankruptcy in 2017.
 It demolished the mall beginning on January 26, 2018, and this was reportedly completed by September 5, 2018.
 The development company built an industrial warehouse called Clayco as a replacement for the mall.